-While we understand the Commission is a volunteer board with finite resources, these limitations do not exempt the Commission ensuring due process.
+While we understand the Commission is a volunteer board with finite resources, these limitations do not exempt the Commission from ensuring due process.
 While the Commission has stated that nothing in R.I.G.L. §44-34-8 provides for adjusting values based on mileage or condition, nothing in the law bars the Commission from making just those adjustments.
-In fact, the lack of detail surrounding the required appeal process indicates the General Assembly's belief that the Commission is responsible for creating an appropriate appeal process, ensuring taxpayers' due process rights.
-That the General Assembly failed in the last legislative session to amend the law regarding the Commission's duties does not absolve the Commission of this responsibility, but reinforces the Commission's authority to act within the scope of the law as it exists.
-Moreover, by creating a more reasonable and realistic valuation methodology the Commission may actually decrease the number of appeals filed each year, as taxpayers will find themselves facing reasonable bills which accurately reflect the state of their vehicle and not an impossible standard that few cars will meet.